On the 1d stochastic Schr{\"o}dinger product: Presentation of the problem

 Let us now particularize the formulation of the problem $\mathbf{(P2)}$ to each of these two components.

-As far as $\cl^{\circ,(n)}$ is concerned, observe that the degeneracy condition $\1_{\{\Omega_{k,\underline{k},\underline{\ell}}= 0\}}$ actually offers drastic simplifications in the expression of the product, by introducing a strong correlation between the indexes $k,\underline{k},\underline{\ell}$ (see for instance \eqref{cl-circ-1-1} in the case $p=q=1$).
-Thanks to these simplifications, one can legitimately hope for a direct analysis of the operator and a direct treatment of the following question:
+As far as $\cl^{\circ,(n)}$ is concerned, observe that the {\cop strong degeneracy condition $\1_{\{k= 0\}\cup\{k_1=k\}}$ morally reduces the operator to two (time-dependent) vectors. in this setting, one can legitimately hope for a direct analysis of the operator and a direct treatment of the central question: }

 \